msteffan/fundamentals/03_chapter/02_lesson.md

 * `typeof 24;`
 * `typeof 3.45;`
 * `typeof true;`

+> **HINT** You may have noticed that we end every line of code with a `;` in JavaScript.There are rules as to when to use `;` in JS syntax but for now get in the habit of including it at the end of every line.

 ### Test Yourself
 Try to predict the types of each of the following bits of data.
 Check your answers with `typeof` - were you correct?